ninismr/Dataset-Training-Model-and-Decision-Tree-Model/README.md

 The second project/lab challenge used titanic.csv is aimed to do a dataset decision tree model to predict the Titanic passenger's survival based on certain parameters such as (Passenger's Class, Sex/Gender, Age, and Fare).

+For more detail about this project, you may download and read the report that I have already attached within this repository.

 ![](titanic.png)